MartianMadman/RFA_Madmod/Readme.txt

 -Adjust lod_properties.xtbl to potentially fix more lights not working.
 -Fixed AI bugs caused by the increased weapon firing distances.
 -Changed many player animations to improve the 1st person view.
--Optimize use of projectiles from RF exo secondary fire.
 -Tie heavy walker primary fire rate to mouse click rate.
+-Optimize use of projectiles for RF exo secondary fire.
 -Restore original npc burst size to fix more ai issues.
--Optimize use of projectiles from flyer secondary fire.
 -Utilize more of the player model in 1st person.
 -Tie RF exo alt fire rate to mouse click rate.
 -Fix missing visual features in 1st person.